sisalik/automate/README.md

 --------
 You can also use automate as a quick file explorer.
 When you start typing a directory name, such as `C:\`, automate will list the contents as autocomplete suggestions.
 Press Tab to trigger autocompletion and escape to move back to the parent directory.

+If a user shortcut points to a file or a folder, then pressing `TAB` will expand the path and you will be able to navigate from there.

 Customization
 ========
 Configuration is loaded from config/config.json.
 Colour schemes and other styles for the windows can be loaded from .css files, stored in the same directory.